martienssenlab/maize-code/README.md

 Create an Upset plot of overlapping peaks and their presence in gene bodies.
 An example is in the data folder (e.g. data/Upset_B73_endosperm.pdf)
 ___Other option to add:___\
 Highlight expressed genes instead of gene bodies

+### Output

+__Directories:__
+In the main folder where the analysis is called (<maizecode>)
+- `<maizecode>/ChIP`: Folder containing data from ChIP sample(s)
+*only created if at least one ChIP sample has been analyzed*
+  - `<maizecode>/ChIP/fastq`: Folder containing raw and trimmed fastq files
+  - `<maizecode>/ChIP/mapped`: Folder containing mapped and indexed data (bam and bam.bai files).
+It will contain mapped data before and after deduplication for each biological replicate, the merged replicates and the pseudo-replicates files.
+  - `<maizecode>/ChIP/tracks`: Folder containing bigwig files and the all_genes.bed file for all genome references
+  - `<maizecode>/ChIP/plots`: Folder containing the fingerprint plots for each sample and idr plots between biological replicates
+  - `<maizecode>/ChIP/peaks`: Folder containing all peak files and the `summary_peaks_<samplefile_name>.txt` file that has a summary of peak statistics for all ChIP samples analyzed together in the samplefile `<samplefile_name>_samplefile.txt`
+  - `<maizecode>/ChIP/reports`: Folder containing the fastQC reports, trimming details, mapping details, idr details and the `summary_mapping_stats.txt` file that has a summary of mapping statistics for all ChIP samples processed
+  - `<maizecode>/ChIP/logs`: Folder containing log files to go back to in case of error during environment building `env_<genome_reference>.log`, mapping `<sample_name>.log`, analysis of ChIP samples together `<samplefile_name>.log` and single sample analysis `analysis_<sample_name>.log`
+  - `<maizecode>/ChIP/chkpts`: Folder containing `touch` files to track success and completion of environment building `env_<genome_ref>`, sample mapping `<sample_name>` and single sample analysis (peak calling and bigwig files) `analysis_<sample_name>`.
+These files are produced to prevent these steps to be repeated if they were already performed in order to only performed the combined analysis of different combinations of samples.
+If these files are deleted, the mapping and analysis steps will be repeated and will overwrite existing files.

+- RNA: Folder containing data from RNA sample(s) ___NOT DONE YET, but expectations are:___\
+*only created if at least one ChIP sample has been analyzed*
+  - `<maizecode>/RNA/fastq`: Folder containing raw and trimmed fastq files
+  - `<maizecode>/RNA/mapped`: Folder containing mapped and indexed data (bam and bam.bai files).
+It will contain mapped data before and after deduplication for each biological replicate and the merged replicates files.
+  - `<maizecode>/RNA/tracks`: Folder containing bigwig files and the all_genes.bed file for all genome references
+  - `<maizecode>/RNA/plots`: Folder containing some plots for each sample (*which plots, if any, to be determined*)
+   - `<maizecode>/RNA/reports`: Folder containing the fastQC reports, trimming details, mapping details and the `summary_mapping_stats.txt` file that has a summary of mapping statistics for all RNA samples processed
+  - `<maizecode>/RNA/logs`: Folder containing log files to go back to in case of error during environment building `env_<genome_reference>.log`, mapping `<sample_name>.log` and analysis of RNA samples together `<samplefile_name>.log`
+  - `<maizecode>/RNA/chkpts`: Folder containing `touch` files to track success and completion of environment building `env_<genome_ref>`, sample mapping `<sample_name>` and single sample analysis (bigwig files) `analysis_<sample_name>`.
+These files are produced to prevent these steps to be repeated if they were already performed in order to only performed the combined analysis of different combinations of samples.
+If these files are deleted, the mapping and analysis steps will be repeated and will overwrite existing files.

+- combined: Folder containing data from combined analysis ___The names of the folders should be changed to be more explicit___\
+*only created if at least one combined analysis has been performed*
+  - `<maizecode>/combined/DEG`: Folder containing differentially expressed genes analysis results
+  - `<maizecode>/combined/peaks`: Folder containing combined peak files and matrix for Upset plots
+  - `<maizecode>/combined/matrix`: Folder containing matrix files for heatmap plotting, outputed regions from kmean clustering of the heatmaps and value tables to be used for the scales of heatmaps
+  - `<maizecode>/combined/plots`: Folder containing the Upset plots and heatmaps
+  - `<maizecode>/combined/logs`: Folder containing log files to go back to in case of error during combined analysis `combined_analysis_<samplefile_name>_<regionfile_name>.log`
+  - `<maizecode>/combined/chkpts`: Folder containing `touch` files to track success of combined analysis `<samplefile_name>_<regionfile_name>.log`.
+These files are only for success tracking and will be overwritten if an analysis with the same name is to be performed.

+- chkpts: Folder containing `touch` files to track success of a run **without** combined analysis

+__Statistics:__
+- `summary_mapping_stats.txt`
+Located in `<maizecode>/ChIP/reports/` for ChIP samples and `<maizecode>/RNA/reports` for RNA samples.
+Tab-delimited file with 8 columns giving information for each sample (detailed in columns#1 to #4) on\
+the number of reads in total (column #5),\
+the number of reads (and percentage of the total reads) that pass filtering (column #6),\
+the number of reads (and percentage of the total reads) that are in the deduplicated bam file (column #7)\, the number of reads (and percentage of the total reads) that are properly mapped (column #8).

+- `summary_peaks_<samplefile_name>.txt`
+Located in `<maizecode>/ChIP/peaks/`.
+Tab-delimited file with 10 columns giving information for each histone mark (detailed in columns#1 to #3) on\
+the number of peaks called in each biological replicate (columns #4 and #5, respectively),\
+the number of peaks in common between the biological replicates (all peaks given by the IDR analysis) and the percentage relative to each biological replicate (column #6),\
+the number of peaks in common between the biological replicates that pass the IDR threshold of 0.05 and the percentage relative to the number of peaks in common (column #7),\
+the number of peaks called when both replicates are merged (column #8),\
+the number of peaks shared by each pseudo-replicate (column #9),\
+the number of selected peaks (i.e. the peaks that will be used for downstream analysis) which are the peaks shared by the merged and both pseudo-replicates, and the percentage relative to the the number of merged peaks (column #10).

+__Plots:__
+- `Upset_<samplefile_name>_<regionfile_name>.pdf`
+Upset plots showing intersection between all the samples in the `<samplefile_name>_analysis_samplefile.txt`, highlighting the peaks that are present on the regions in `<regionfile_name>.bed`